Color Management – a Walkthrough

 Your monitor's pixels display a given color depending (quite loosely) upon the electronic excitation given by three drivers, R, G, and B. A given RGB combination of electronic excitation to a given pixel produces a given color.
 (CRT and LCD screens work differently, but there is no need to go into that here; the essential idea is the same.)
 The monitor too has a profile that tells the computer how to convert a given color from the source into the same or similar color on the screen (subject to rendering intent).
 Using the appropriate profile, the computer's color-management system determines for each of the monitors connected to your computer how to transform a given, say, Adobe RGB value for fire-engine red into the RGB excitation values necessary to produce something close to fire-engine red on the monitor.
 Most monitors, built-in or external, come with a default profile — which, in practice, tends to leave a great deal to be desired.
 You are far better off building a custom monitor profile, but not until your monitor is properly calibrated.

 Monitor calibration standardizes a number of the monitor's characteristics.
 Calibration establishes a desired temperature (say, 6500°K), a proper gamma (say, 2.2 or L*), appropriate black and white points (contrast), a suitable brightness (say, 90-120 cd/m^2), and proper color balance (so grays look gray, from light to dark).
 There are software utilities that attempt this process, but it is best done with a hardware measuring device (a puck) and its associated software.
-Once calibrated, a profile can be created that allows the translation of color-space values to the proper electronic excitations to create those colors appropriately on the screen.
+Once the monitor is calibrated, a profile can be created that allows the translation of color-space values to the proper electronic excitations to create those colors appropriately on the screen.
 If you do not have good monitor calibration and an appropriate profile, these translations will be wrong, and what you see on your screen can look quite different from what was indicated by the source file.
 It is quite correctly claimed that proper monitor calibration and profiling are the first and most important step to proper color management.
 Without it, you have no way of assessing if what you're seeing on your monitor is at all appropriate, or if the adjustments you are making in your raw-processor or image editor are producing what you really want or intend.
 Once a profile has been made for a monitor, it must be properly installed in your computer's system as the default profile for that monitor.
 Most profiling software does this for you automatically when you save the profile.
 Color-aware applications use this default profile when displaying to the monitor. (*6)

 This is a good spot to give a summary of where we have been.
 Specifically, we have seen how, with proper profiles, the fire engine in the scene originally framed with the lens and re-created on the camera's sensor has become an image on your monitor with colors very similar to those of the original scene.
 Translations have taken place: Raw data (camera-native space) -> Camera jpeg space -> Working space -> Monitor color-space.
 Each of these spaces may have had different sets of RGB values for the various colors in the scene and different gamuts, but appropriate profiles have determined at each stage how the colors' RGB values should get translated from one space to the next so that the colors stay right -- or as right as they can be subject to different gamuts and rendering intent -- and so that the fire engine continues to look essentially as it did at shutter down.